Advantages of Tubular Heat Exchangers

 HIGH WORKING PRESSURE

 As there are no gaskets and the heat exchangers are completely welded, the design pressure can be over 100 barg.
-With regard to the mechanical calculations, we can check them according to different design codes (ASME Section VIII Div.1, AD Merkblätter, PED 97/23/CE), even using Finite Elements Analysis if required.
+With regard to the mechanical calculations, we can check them according to different design codes (ASME Section VIII Div.1, AD Merkblätter, 2014/68/UE), even using Finite Elements Analysis if required.

 HIGH WORKING TEMPERATURES

-Due to the tubular heat exchager is a completely welded construction and the absence of gaskets, there are no problems before high operation temperatures, as it occurs with other configurations (i.e. plate and gaskets heat exchangers).
+Due to the fact that a tubular heat exchager is a completely welded construction and because of the absence of gaskets, there are no problems for high operation temperatures, as it occurs with other configurations (i.e. plates and gaskets heat exchangers).

 PROCESSING OF PARTICULATE OR FIBRE PRODUCTS